 If you’re reading this, you’re probably wondering how effective the morning after pill ellaOne® is.
-You may have heard that ellaOne® is the most effective morning after pill, but where does that information come from?
+You may have heard that ellaOne® is more effective than levonorgestrel, but where does that information come from?

 When you take the morning after pill, you may be wondering how likely it is to help prevent unplanned pregnancy.
 No contraceptive is 100% effective, but taking emergency contraception can greatly reduce your risk of unplanned pregnancy.